semisight/blog/resume/index.md

 ---

 #Alex Bogart
-###Computer Scientist and Curious Person
+###Computer Scientist and Software Engineer
 ####Cell Phone: (949)-422-7924
 ####Email: alex@bitlimn.com
 ####4 Shasta, Irvine CA 92612

+---

+##Education
-####Persuing B.S. in Computer Engineering at University of Southern California (expected graduation date 2015)
+####Pursuing B.S. in Computer Engineering and Computer Science (CECS) at University of Southern California (expected graduation date 2015)

+###Academic Performance

+I have maintained A level grades in all Engineering and Computer Science courses.
+Grades for the last two semesters have been a 3.85 and a 3.74, with a 3.6 overall.

 ---